-The master system clock on the ACS9521 should be provided by an external clock signal selected according to Table 32.
-The clock specification is important for meeting the ITU/ETSI and Telcordia performance requirements for holdover mode.
+The master system clock on the ACS9528 should be provided by an external clock signal selected according to Table 28.
+The clock specification is important for meeting the ITU/ETSI and Telcordia performance requirements for holdover mode however a low cost relatively low stability oscillator may be used if stable holdover is not a requirement.
 ITU and ETSI specifications permit a combined drift characteristic of all non-temperature-related parameters of up to 10 ppb per day, at constant temperature.
 The same specifications allow a drift of 1 ppm over a temperature range of 0 to +70°C.

-Table 30 ITU and ETSI specification
+Table 26 ITU and ETSI specification

-Parameter Value

-Tolerance. ±4.6 ppm over 20-year lifetime.

-Drift ±0.01 ppm/day @ constant temperature.

-(Frequency drift over supply voltage range of $+2.7$ V to $+3.3$ V).). ± 1 ppm over temperature range 0°C to +70°C.
+Parameter Value Tolerance. ±4.6 ppm over 20-year lifetime.
+Drift (Francisco drift over comply veltage rooms of 12.7 V/ts 12.2 V/ ±0.01 ppm/day @ constant temperature.
+(Frequency drift over supply voltage range of +2.7 V to +3.3 V). ±1 ppm over temperature range 0°C to +70°C.